rexrainbow/phaser3-rex-notes/docs/docs/layermanager.md

 - `layers` : Add layers by name string array.
 - `depth` : Set `depth` to each [layer](layer.md) game object.
     - `undefined` : Keep default `depth` value (`0`)
-- `rootLayer` : Add all [layer](layer.md) game object created by layer-manager into this root layer.
+- `rootLayer` : Add all layer game objects created by this layer-manager into this root layer.

 ### Destroy